phlegmaticprogrammer/LANumerics/README.md

 *  `Complex<Float>`
 *  `Complex<Double>`

-Most functionality of *LANumerics* is generic in `LANumeric`, e.g. solving a system of linear equations or computing the singular value decomposition of a matrix.
+Most functionality of *LANumerics* is generic in `LANumeric`, e.g. constructing matrices and computing with them, solving a system of linear equations, or computing the singular value decomposition of a matrix.

 ## Constructing Matrices